ChrisRBe/PP-P2P-Parser/README.md

 ./parse-account-statements.py  --type mintos src/test/testdata/mintos.csv
 ```

+## &#x26a0; Information

-> &#x26a0; If you are using the --aggregate=monthly option, please note that this application aggregates always on the
+&#x26a0; If you are using the --aggregate=monthly option, please note that this aggregates account activities
-> last day of the month.
-This can lead to import issues in Portfolio Performance when importing data for
+always on then last day of the month.
+This can lead to import issues in Portfolio Performance when importing
-> the current month.
+data for the current month.

->
-> E.g. import date is the 15th of a July, the account statement contains data with a date of 31st of July.
+E.g. import date is the 15th of a July, the account statement contains data with a date of 31st of July.

->
-> Account activity for a "future date" will be ignored/ not imported by Portfolio Performance.
+Account activity for a "future date" will be ignored/ not imported by Portfolio Performance.

->
-> Please note, that this behaviour on this application side is intentional to avoid importing account activity multiple
+Please note, that this behaviour on application side is intentional to avoid importing account activity
-> times in Portfolio Performance.
+multiple times in Portfolio Performance.

 ## Currently supported formats